johnpow/weather-forecast/README.md

 ![alt text](assets/images/weather.png)

 ## Credits
 This was written from scratch but the API calls were learned in Week 6 content and the JQuery event listeners were learned in Week 5.
 I used these for help.
+I also re-used my HTML/CSS from my personal portfolio project as a starting point which pulled heavily from Week 2 lessons: [Personal Portfolio Repository](https://github.com/johnpow/mod2-personal-portfolio/).

 ## Features
 - Search any city by name to pull up the current weather and 5-day forecast